An Equivariant Tensor Product on Mackey Functors: Proof of Theorem

 It remains the prove the following statement.

-\begin{prop} If $\mackg$ has the $G$-symmetric monoidal structure of Theorem \ref{mainthm} and $\M$ is a $G$-commutative monoid, then $\M$ is a $G$-Tambara functor. \end{prop}
+\begin{prop} If $\mackg$ has the $G$-symmetric monoidal structure of Theorem \ref{mainthm} and $\M$ is a $G$-commutative monoid in $\mackg$, then $\M$ is a $G$-Tambara functor. \end{prop}

 We show that if a Mackey functor $\M$ is a $G$-commutative monoid then it is a commutative Green functor using the basic properties of the functor $(-)\otimes (-)$.
-However, defining the internal norm maps that make $\M$ into a Tambara functor takes more work.
-Since $\M$ is a $G$-commutaitive monoid the map of orbits $G/H \to G/G$ induces the map $\ngh\ih\M \to \M$.
-We use this map to define the norm maps on $\M$.
-In order to show that the norm maps satisfy Properties 5 and 6 of Definition \ref{axiomatictfdef} we need to define an alternate Weyl action on $\ngh\ih\M$.
+Defining the internal norm maps $N^K_H$ for all $H < K \le G$ that make $\M$ into a Tambara functor takes more work.
+However, we will only define the norm map $\ngh$ since any norm map $N^K_H$ in a $G$-Tambara functor $\su$ must agree with the analogous norm map in $i_K^*\su$.

-The Mackey functor $\ih\M$ is an $H$-Mackey functor that maintains the Weyl action defined on $\M$.
-Hence, $\ngh\ih\M$ should also remember this Weyl action.
-In particular, for all subgroups $H'$ of $H$, $(\ih\M)(H/H')$ is isomorphic to $\M(G/H')$.
+To define the norm $\ngh$ we first recognize that the Mackey functor $\ih\M$ is an $H$-Mackey functor that maintains the Weyl action defined on $\M$.
+Hence, $\ngh\ih\M$ should also remember this Weyl action, and in particular, for all subgroups $H'$ of $H$, $(\ih\M)(H/H')$ is isomorphic to $\M(G/H')$.
+Then since $\M$ is a $G$-commutative monoid the map of orbits $G/H \to G/G$ induces a map $\ngh\ih\M \to \M$.
+Therefore, we define the norm map $\ngh$ to be the composition below where $N$ is the map from Remark \ref{DefofN}.

+In the proof of Proposition \ref{gcmtotf} we show that this composition satisfies all of the properties of a norm in a Tambara functor.
+But, in order to show that this composition specifically satisfies Property 6 of Definition \ref{axiomatictfdef} we first need to redefine $\ngh\ih\M$ with an alternate Weyl action and restriction map and then show that this new Mackey functor is isomorphic to the original.
+Specifically, to show Property 6 of Definition \ref{axiomatictfdef} we use the fact that $\ih\M$ maintains the Weyl action on $\M$, and hence there is a Weyl action on $\ngh\ih\M$ that combines this action with the original action.
+Moreover, since the restriction must map into the Weyl fixed points, using this alternate Weyl action requires us to tweak the restriction map as well.

+Before stating this new Weyl action we provide further details regarding the original Weyl action and restriction maps of $\ngh\M$.